Saartje87/pbjs-0.6/docs/PB-$.md

 ### isVisible

-Returns true if every element in the set is visible, false otherwise.
+Returns boolean whether the first element in the set is visible or not.

 ###### Signature
 ```js